-Hex binning for summarizing point data
+- Hex binning for summarizing point data

 All things considered, you can still design some impressive maps with this open source software.
-But you’re a bit limited for symbolization, labeling, and annotations.
+But you’re a bit limited with its symbolization, labeling, and annotation options.

 Summary: WhiteBox GAT – Geospatial Analysis Toolbox

 We really enjoy WhiteBox GAT for its inventive collection of geospatial analysis tools.

 It’s been translated into 11 different languages.
 Also, there have been over 21,000 times downloads.
 But that was over 3 years ago.

 I strongly recommend giving it a try.